Trent Williams: San Francisco 49ers

-On April 25, 2020, Williams was traded to the San Francisco 49ers in exchange for a fifth-round pick in the 2020 NFL Draft and a third-round pick in the 2021 NFL Draft.
-The trade reunited Williams with San Francisco 49ers’ head coach Kyle Shanahan, who previously held an offensive coordinator position with the Washington Redskins.
+On April 25, 2020, Williams was traded to the San Francisco 49ers in exchange for a fifth-round pick in the 2020 NFL draft and a third-round pick in the 2021 NFL draft.
+The trade reunited Williams with San Francisco 49ers' head coach Kyle Shanahan, who previously held the offensive coordinator position with the Washington Redskins.
 Williams was placed on the reserve/COVID-19 list by the team on November 4, 2020, and activated two days later.
 He was placed back on the COVID-19 list on November 20, and activated again on November 28.
 On January 1, 2021, Williams was placed on injured reserve after suffering an elbow injury against the Arizona Cardinals in the previous week.
 Williams was elected to his eighth Pro Bowl after posting a 91.9 PFF grade, which ranked first at his position in 2020.
+He was ranked 42nd by his fellow players on the NFL Top 100 Players of 2021.

 On March 23, 2021, Williams signed a six-year, $138.06 million contract extension with the 49ers, making him the highest-paid offensive lineman in the NFL.
 His contract includes $55.10 million guaranteed and a signing bonus of $30.10 million.
+He appeared in and started 15 regular season games and three postseason games for the 49ers.
+He earned Pro Bowl and first team All-Pro honors for the 2021 season.
+He was ranked 14th by his fellow players on the NFL Top 100 Players of 2022.